reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 4. Handler functions associated with each route are called by the framework when a request is received on a particular route.
 5. Middleware functions that perform processing on the request in different stages of a request handling pipeline

-While Express itself is fairly minimalist, there is a wealth of utilities created by the community in the form of middleware packages that can address almost any web development problem.
+While Express itself is fairly minimalist, there is a wealth of utilities created in the community in the form of middleware packages that can address almost any web development problem.

 ## Installing Express

 Let us start by first installing Express.

-Before that let us create a folder and initialize a Node.js project under it by running the npm init command:
+Before that let us create a folder and initialize a `Node.js` project under it by running the `npm init` command:

 ```shell
 mkdir storefront
 cd storefront
 npm init -y
 ```
-Running these commands will create a Node.js project with `package.json` file resulting in this output:
+Running these commands will create a `Node.js` project containing a `package.json` file resulting in this output:

 ```shell
 Wrote to /.../storefront/package.json :